NOVAIMS-DataScienceMasters/TextMiningFinalProject/README.md

 From <https://ricardorei.github.io/chapters/chap_2.html>

-- Seperate contemporary authors from "old" authors as it's likely they will have differences in vocabulary
+- Separate contemporary authors from "old" authors as it's likely they will have differences in vocabulary
 - Use lemmatization instead of Stemming

 To test, to clean metada>